 2. VAT amount is added to the invoice amount to create the payment amount.
 The used VAT rate is shown in the "VAT Rate(%)", which is 20% for this customer, and the resulting amount is 6,942.

-Its functionalities are almost the same as that of the Quick Cash Flow Plan.
+It is almost the same as the one in the Quick Cash Flow Plan.

 Related amounts are updated automatically, and changed cells are marked with a red triangle.